makebrainwaves/BrainWaves/README.md

 $ npm install
 ```

+3. If using Emotiv, insert your Emotiv account's credentials into the file `keys.js`

 _note: Apologies for the following npm link steps.
 They should be unnecessary soon_

-3. Go to https://github.com/makebrainwaves/jspsych-react and clone that library.
+4. Go to https://github.com/makebrainwaves/jspsych-react and clone that library.

-4. Link it to your npm by running `npm link` in the jspsych-react folder.
+5. Link it to your npm by running `npm link` in the jspsych-react folder.
 Note, this may require you to use sudo since this is creating symlink into your `usr/local/bin/lib`.

-5. Go back to BrainWaves folder and run `npm link jspsych-react`
+6. Go back to BrainWaves folder and run `npm link jspsych-react`

 ## Run